Dixie National Sale of Champions

 Dixie National Junior Round-Up Supreme Commercial Meat Goat Doe Award

 The champions of each weight division in the commercial meat goat doe show competed for the Dixie National Junior Round-Up Commercial Meat Goat Doe.
-Cassidy Turbville, Madison 4-H, received this award with her Mediumweight Division Champion Doe.
+Payton/Mallary/Paxton Lemoine, Rankin 4-H/Puckett FFA, received this award with their Mediumweight Division Champion Doe.
 This award was a $1,500 scholarship presented by the Sale of Junior Champions.

 Dixie National Junior Round-Up Supreme Dairy Goat Female Award

 The grand champions of each senior dairy goat breed competed for the Dixie National Junior Round-Up Supreme Dairy Goat Female.
-Maggie/Brinkley Boswell, Rankin 4-H, received this award with their All Other Purebreds Best in Show Senior Dairy Goat Doe.
+Brinkley Boswell, Rankin 4-H, received this award with her All Other Purebreds (LaMancha) Best in Show Senior Dairy Goat Doe.
 This award was a $1,500 scholarship presented by the Sale of Junior Champions.